a-natsu/lp-log/README.md

 # LP Improvement Log (Portfolio)

 A small portfolio app to browse LP optimization logs in a **list → detail** flow.
-After deciding to transition into frontend/full-stack development, I dedicated about 2–4 hours per day for ~2 weeks to build and ship an MVP (a minimal, end-to-end working version).
+I dedicated about 2–4 hours per day for ~2 weeks to build and ship an MVP (a minimal, end-to-end working version).
 Since then, I’ve been continuously improving it.

 ## Demo
 - https://lp-log.vercel.app/